Dust detection and warning system tracks its first season - NewsBreak

 The dust-detection technology employed includes overhead message boards, variable speed limit signs, closed-circuit cameras and short-range detectors for blowing dust.
 In addition, a long-range weather X-Band radar dish is part of the system, sitting atop a 22-foot-tall pole at the SR 87 interchange that can detect storms more than 40 miles away.
 X-Band is frequency range from 8 to 12 gigahertz, which is most often used for civil, military and government radar applications such as weather monitoring, air traffic control, maritime vessel traffic control, defense tracking and vehicle speed detection for law enforcement.
 Its lower frequencies make this band suitable for the harshest weather conditions, providing exceptionally high link availability for weather-monitoring radar solutions.

 Despite the literally dry run this year, the first-of-its-kind dust-detection and warning system has already received some impressive kudos.
 It received regional recognition in the 2020 America’s Transportation Awards contest in the Operational Excellence category.
 Sponsored by the American Association of State Highway and Transportation Officials, the U.S. Chamber of Commerce and AAA.
-The National Weather Service (NWS) also named ADOT as a 2020 Weather Ready Nation Ambassador of Excellence, for upholding the shared mission of protecting life and property through proactive public outreach and hazard mitigation efforts, and specificially cited the dust detection system.
+The National Weather Service also named ADOT as a 2020 Weather Ready Nation Ambassador of Excellence , for upholding the shared mission of protecting life and property through proactive public outreach and hazard mitigation efforts, and specifically cited the dust detection system.

 This perfect storm of technology was assembled for this project, and its impact will be measured more in depth as time goes on.